 There was so much to do in the McKenzie River area, from waterfall hikes to rafting to reviving aching bodies in natural hot springs, that we were definitely occupied for our few days.
 During our short time, we visited the Dee Wright Observatory made out of lava stones to resemble a castle, explored vast lava fields, hiked to several waterfalls and visited a hot springs.
 With more time, we would have also loved to do a rafting trip down the river, which is one of the most popular activities in the area.

 Bend: 3rd Stop on Oregon Road Trip Itinerary

 Unfortunately our itinerary only allowed us a quick half-day stop over in Bend.
-Given more time, we could easily have spent a night here to further explore the happening beer and foodie scene as well spend time at the Lava Lands Visitor Center at the Newberry National Volcanic Monument.
+Given more time, we could easily have spent more time in Bend to further explore the happening beer and foodie scene as well spend time at the Lava Lands Visitor Center at the Newberry National Volcanic Monument.
 Our little ones were not happy to learn that we missed out on a potential junior ranger badge when we saw a kid with one later in our trip.
 Oops!